 RETURNED PAYMENT FEE

 Returned checks and declined bank/credit card transactions will result in a $25 charge.
 After two returned payment charges, other payment arrangements will be required.

 Full weekly tuition is due no later than Friday for the upcoming week and is due regardless of your child’s attendance.
 There are no credits for absences.
 Late payments will result in a $10 late fee.
 Each week that an account is not current will result in an additional $10 late fee.
 Repeated late payments will result in the suspension of your participation in AYS.
 If your family has an emergency that may affect prompt payment, please contact 317-283-3817 or firstname.lastname@example.org.
 Financial assistance or special payment arrangements may be available.
 Late payment fees are not covered by CCDF vouchers or discounted by any financial assistance program.

 LATE PICK-UP FEE

 AYS closes at 6:00pm.
 Anyone arriving after 6:00pm, per the AYS clock, will be charged a late pick-up fee.
 Within the first five minutes, an automatic flat $10 late fee is charged.
 After five minutes, an additional $1 per minute fee is charged.

 Example 1: If a child is picked up two minutes late, it is a flat $10 late fee.

 Example 2: If a parent/guardian arrives at 6:12pm, the charge is $10 for the first five minutes, and $7 for the additional seven minutes.
-The total late fee charge would be $17 (only one charge per family of multiple children).
+The total late fee charge would be $17.

 Late pick-up fees will be added to parents’ billing statements and are due with the next regularly scheduled payment.
 Repeated failure to pick up children in a timely manner will result in forfeiture of your child’s participation in AYS.
 If you have an emergency and will be late to pick up your child from AYS, call your Youth Development Leader as soon as possible.